View Terrance Posten's Obituary on PoconoRecord.com and share memories

 Terrance G. Posten, 60, of Stroudsburg, passed away on Friday, January 3, 2020, at home.

-Most of his life was spent in Monroe County, where he was employed as a laborer on construction crews.
+Survivors are: three children, Raylene, Rayann and Terrance; grandchildren Maxine, Nevaeh and Bruce Jr.; siblings; Gary, Tyrone and Lance; as well as Reylene and Michael.

-Surviving are three children, Raylene, Rayann and Terrance; three grandchildren; three brothers, Gary, Tyrone and Lance; as well as a niece and nephew.
+Services will be held on Saturday, January 11, at the William H. Clark Funeral Home, 1003 Main Street, Stroudsburg; with visitation beginning at noon followed by the funeral service at 1:00PM with Pastor John Magee officiating.
+Burial will follow at Stroudsburg Cemetery.

 William H. Clark Funeral Home